DanielJohnston/techtest-database/README.md

 - [x] As a user, so that I can retrieve information even if the program or computer are reset, I would like to retrieve data that has been stored using a persistent database

 - [ ] As a user, so that I understand that I've given a non-existent key, I would like an error message if I enter a key that has no attached value in the database

+- [ ] As a security-conscious user, so that my data is kept safe, I would like the software to reject inputs that would allow attackers to carry out unwanted actions

+- [ ] As a server admin, so that I can use the application with minimal setup, I would like a database to be created automatically on first running the application, or a rake task for deployment

+- [ ] As a web browser user, so that I can navigate more quickly, I would like to see navigation buttons after setting or getting values, provided I'm in the web interface

+- [ ] As a user, so that I understand I can't overwrite an existing key-value pair, I would like creating a new record with the same key to show a friendly error message